Written by Cortlyn Adams & Jessica Dastous

 This is our (other) personal favorite of the four entrances!
 This entrance is located just east of Packwood, WA (one of our all-time favorite mountain towns).
 This entrance is open from late-May to early-October.
 The Grove of the Patriarchs and the Reflection Lakes are accessible through this entrance.

 The Logistics Behind Your at Mt Rainier Elopement

 An important detail to consider when planning your Mt Rainier elopement is travel.
 We have worked with clients who travel from out of state, have guests coming from across state lines, or even live in Washington but have never been to Mt Rainier before.
 Basically, we’ve worked with a lot of different scenarios when it comes to travel logistics for elopements at Mt Rainier.
 That’s why we created this helpful little graphic to help you understand travel time and park entrance options for your elopement.

 Where to Stay for Your Mt Rainier Elopement

 You can’t plan an epic adventure without securing a place to stay!
-Whether that’s a campsite or a cozy cabin, below are my top recommendations for where to stay for your Mt Rainier elopement.
+Whether that’s a campsite or a cozy cabin, below are our top recommendations for where to stay for your Mt Rainier elopement.
 When choosing your Airbnb, it’s important to read through all the details listed about the home or cabin.
 The last thing you’d want is to put a deposit down on an Airbnb that does not allow gatherings to take place on the property (if you’re including family at your elopement).
-If you have doubts on whether the hosts allows gatherings, you can always contact the host and read through the reviews on the listing.
+If you have doubts on whether the hosts allow gatherings, you can always contact the host and read through the reviews on the listing.